Bea, our sommelier was lucky enough to be invited to visit Hatt et Söner in Champagne. Do have a read of what sounds like the most wonderful weekend.

-All the cuvées except the rosé are made with 100% Chardonnay grapes.
-The cuvée Quattor is the Blanc de Blancs blend of different vineyards, originating from the villages of Vertus, Oger, Les Mesnil sur Oger and Bergères.
+All the cuvée except the rosé are made with 100% Chardonnay grapes without undergoing malolactic fermentation.
+The cuvée Quattor is the Blanc de Blancs blend of different vineyards, coming from the villages of Vertus, Oger, Les Mesnil sur Oger and Bergères.
 The vines are older, most of them planted in the 1970s.
-This cuvée shows citrus, refreshing characters, with lovely hints of chamomile and white blossom.
+This cuvée shows citrus, refreshing characters, with lovely hint of Chamomile and white blossom.
 Le Matines, a single vineyard cuvée, shows beautiful, crunchy red apple and smoked almond characters – typical notes of a champagne with longer ageing on the lees (6 years).

-We then got dressed up for the Gala dinner that took place in a 13th-century Abbey, where the atmosphere, fine food and the Hatt et Söner team made the experience unique and perfect, with some famous opera songs being performed during every course.
+We then got dressed up for the Gala dinner that took place in a 13th-century Abbey, where the atmosphere, the fine food and the Hatt et Söner team made the experience unique and perfect, with even some famous opera songs being performed throughout every course.

-They made my first wine trip in Champagne one of the best wine trips I have ever embarked on, and here’s to many more…
+They made my first wine trip in Champagne one of the best wine trips I have ever embarked on.
+Here’s to many more…